AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ## Out of chart

 In case when a tooltip is too big it may become a problem to demonstrate it within the chart bounds, you can allow the tooltip to be shown out of a chart.
-Set "true" to {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} to allow tooltips to leave the chart bounds.
+Set `true` to {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} to allow tooltips to leave the chart bounds.
 This method can be applied for the chart so it will affect all series simultaneously, or to series separately:

 ```
 // applies to all series